 As a student of the University of Waikato you have access to the Bay of Plenty Polytechnic collections at the Bongard and Windermere campuses.
 Read more about the Library Services at Tauranga.

 A Health Centre is situated at both Windermere Campus (in L2 and L3) and the Bongard Centre (Level 1).
-A Registered Nurse is available for free care and advice and a limited number of free doctor's appointments is available once a week at the Windermere campus.
+A Registered Nurse is available for free care and advice.
 Read more about the Health Services available to you.

 Parking & Transportation